clavitopaz/StockMarketResearch/README.md

 Researching stock market trends

 # Word Cloud for FOMC Q&A Event
+Is there a way to track "new" words mentioned in the most recent meeting compared to others?
+Like the words "deflation", "transitory", "tools", etc.

 # Segmenting tickers in the stock market
 Will use clustering to segment stocks by industries.